 Start your Milan in one day walk in Piazza del Duomo, with a Cappuccino.
 Best place: the food hall on top of Rinascente department store, for breathtaking views of Duomo’s spires.

 Visit the Duomo cathedral, the third largest Gothic cathedral in the world, to admire the intricate architecture of statues, spires and gargoyles.
 Don’t forget to climb up to the terrace (lifts on the left side of the cathedral) for an up-close view of the 3,600 statues and 135 spires and a closer view of the famous gilded copper ‘Madonnina’ atop the tallest spike.
+The entrance in on the left side of the cathedral.

 From Duomo square cross the majestic glass-roofed Galleria Vittorio Emanuele II (one of the world’s most glamorous and oldest shopping malls – it was built in 1867) and get to Piazza della Scala, where you can see the world’s most famous opera house.
 For a typical snack, grab a “Panzerotto” (delicious fried pastry triangle stuffed with tomato and oozing mozzarella) at Luini (via Santa Radegonda 16, just behind Rinascente).